Last Updated on January 16, 2023 by Laura

 January Library Lessons Can Be FUN!

-It’s exciting to start the new year in the library!
-Your students will be excited about coming to the library as they return from winter break when you plan engaging and rigorous activities for them.
+It’s fun to start the new year in the library!
+Your students will be excited to come to the library after winter break when you plan engaging and rigorous activities for them.
 Wishing you a great start to the new year!

 Be the light!